FriendlyMosquito/Avellaneda-Stoikov_real_MBP-1_data/README.md

 You can see the `q` starting to follow the symmetrical `q`'s path as the day comes closer to the end when `T-t` isn't fixed and `q` keeping in it's bounds when `T-t` is a fixed constant.

 **Disclaimer:** This is a picked out day where this behavior is more clearly visible.
 Not every day will have such clear differences.
+All the plots from the data that was run are in the Repo's folder `experiment_plots`.

 ---